Code-Institute-Submissions/TheMonkees/README.md

 ### Internal Structure

 The Angular Application:
-- Templates – HTML files with an associated controller that will define the data to be presented for viewing in the browser
+- **Templates** – HTML files with an associated controller that will define the data to be presented for viewing in the browser
-- app.js: - defines the application and configuration
+- **app.js**: - defines the application and configuration
+    Retrieves the appropriate template when the URL changes.

-- controller.js – interlayer between the template and the service
+- **controller.js** – interlayer between the template and the service.
+    Used to change page titles and other functionality in various pages
-- directive.js -  UI components that can be included in templates, views or new html elements that can have dynamic behaviour
+- **directive.js** -  UI components that can be included in templates, views or new html elements that can have dynamic behaviour.
+    Used to retrieve templates associated to the directives and functionality for the map.
-- service.js – allow model data and business logic to be retrieved from some source and passed on to controllers via dependency injection.
+- **service.js** – allow model data and business logic to be retrieved from some source and passed on to controllers via dependency injection.
     Used to retrieve upcoming gigs and to pull the "The Monkees" list from iTunes and send it back to the controller.
-- index.html - html file that the browser runs.
+- **index.html** - html file that the browser runs.
 It contains:
   - (directive.js) bandNav --> (template/directive) bandNav.html --> For all pages
   - (directive.js) footer --> (template/directive) footer.html --> For all pages
   - (app.js) calls html templates e.g. home.html  (see table below) --> Populates content depending on template